 There comes a time in the life cycle of many established businesses when the owner wonders if the original company name might be doing more harm than good.
 But how can one know for sure?
 Maybe it’s just the economy, or the competition, or a change in staff?
-Well, now there’s a gage, a metric, seven surefire indicators to help determine if it’s time to rebrand your company.
+Well, now there’s a gauge, a metric, seven surefire indicators to help determine if it’s time to rebrand your company.

 Symptom 2: “We’re More Than… (fill in the blank)”

 This one is classic.
 A company becomes synonymous with its core product offering and then wants to expand.
 The business name is often directly tied to that product and rather than a company rebrand, the company spends massive advertising dollars in a vain attempt to educate the public that they are more than what they are known for.
 Burlington Coat Factory had ads that used to say “We’re more than just coats.”
 The problem with this is that it tells you nothing about what the “more” is, and apologizes for a major revenue stream.
-Examples of companies with this syndrome are CompUSA, (more than computers) Radio Shack, (more than radios) and Pizza Hut (not just pizza.)
+Examples of companies with this syndrome are CompUSA (more than computers), Radio Shack (more than radios), and Pizza Hut (not just pizza).
 Recently I saw a sign on a Pizza Hut store that said “Wings USA!” as if that one sign would reinvent what people thought about Pizza Hut.
 Radio Shack now wants us to call them “The Shack.”

 Symptom 3: Trademark?
 What Trademark?

 This is a tough one.
 Some owners actually like their names but they get that dreaded “cease and desist” letter from a not-so-nice competitor.
 Or perhaps not even a competitor but just someone with a famous mark.
 Rather than pay the legal fees to fight it, it’s sometimes better to use those funds to better define, differentiate and showcase your company.
 And if a competitor is indeed that close in name or spelling, do you really want that type of confusion?
 Even when you can get by, do you really want to be Office Max with an Office Depot on the opposite corner?
-So before you write a big check to the legal team, you might want to invest that in a brand identity that will set you apart from the masses.
+So before you write a big check to the legal team, you might want to invest that money in a brand identity that will set you apart from the masses.

-So before you write a big check to the legal team, you might want to invest that in a brand identity that will set you apart from the masses.
+So before you write a big check to the legal team, you might want to invest that money in a brand identity that will set you apart from the masses.